 I’ve been exploring adaptability in this blog for several years now, but I haven’t defined it rigorously.
-I discovered this report from the US Army, and I’m slowly digesting it.
+I discovered this report: Training Adaptable Leaders: Lessons from Research and Practice from the US Army, and I’m slowly digesting it.

 Here’s how the report defines adaptability:

 an effective change in response to an altered situation.

 Well, that part works for me.

 The report goes on to divide eight dimensions of adaptability into these three areas:

 - Mental Adaptability: how you think in normal or emergency situations to be effective, how you solve problems.

 - Interpersonal Adaptability: how you interact with others, including cultural adaptation.

 - Physical Adaptability: adjusting to the current environment.
 The report talks about physical strength.
 I would talk about managing your own body to be able to do what you want to do, given what you are able to do now.

 There are some personality traits related to adaptability: